tomerp1812/ChessAI/README.md

 ## How to Play
 1. Menu: After starting the game, you'll be presented with a menu where you can choose your opponent:
-  * Random AI: Plays random moves.
-  * Simple AI: Uses a more advanced strategy based on the minimax algorithm with alpha-beta pruning.
+    * AI.
     * Human: Play against another human.
-3. Game Controls:
+2. Game Controls:
     * Human players: Click on a piece to see its valid moves.
 Click again to move the piece to the desired square.
     * The game automatically handles check, checkmate, and draw conditions (threefold repetition, 50-move rule, stalemate).

 ## Contributors
 https://github.com/tomerp1812